aborn/appkit-web/README.md

 Java 6+

 ## Install
-Please first modify file classpath:config/spring/appcontext-mybatis.xml
+Firstly modify file classpath:config/spring/appcontext-mybatis.xml with your own database configuration.
-depend on you own database parameters.

 ## Deploy
 Create a demo table in your database as follows